 Regardless of your major or the college you attend, your first couple of years will primarily consist of the same type of classes.

 For instance, each freshman and sophomore will take:

-When you attend a two-year community college, it allows you to take your basic classes and get them out of the way.
+Attending a two-year community college allows you to take your basic classes and get them out of the way.
 At the same time, you will save a substantial amount of money.

-As an example, College Tuition Compare shows that Ivy Tech, a community college in Indiana, has in-state tuition of just over $4,500 per year.
+For example, College Tuition Compare shows that Ivy Tech, a community college in Indiana, has in-state tuition of just over $4,637 per year.

-That compares to $10,947 for Indiana University (Bloomington) and $9,701 for Purdue University (Main Campus), the two largest state colleges, and $55,553 for tuition at the University of Notre Dame, which is a private college.
+That compares to $11,221 for Indiana University (Bloomington) and $10,144 for Ball State University, the two largest state colleges, and $57,699 for tuition at the University of Notre Dame, a private college.

 Going down the community college path will decrease how much money you will need to borrow when transferring to a four-year college.
-You will still be able to apply for financial aid and scholarships for community college, further lowering your attendance cost.
+In addition, you will still be able to apply for financial aid and scholarships for community college, further lowering your attendance cost.

 Lower Living Costs